Skip to main content

 Trustee depositors are responsible for updating and providing us with the following information with respect to each deposit held in trust by them to help ensure that each beneficiary of the deposit receives separate deposit insurance protection on eligible deposits, up to $100,000 per beneficiary:

-• Confirmation that the deposit is held in trust;
+• Confirm that the deposit is held in trust (i.e. for the benefit of others);

-• The full name of each trustee of the deposit and the address of at least one trustee;
+• Provide the full name of each Trustee of the deposit, and the address of at least one Trustee;

-• The name and address of each beneficiary of the deposit account; and
+• Provide the full name and address of each beneficiary of the deposit account that you hold in trust for them; and

-• The beneficial ownership interest of each beneficiary of the trust, if there is more than one beneficiary, expressed as either an amount ($) or a percentage (%).
+• If there is more than one beneficiary to the deposit account, provide the interest of each beneficiary in the funds held in the trust account, expressed as either an amount ($) or a percentage (%).

 FAQs for Business Clients(opens new window)